jlevy/lft/lft.md

 1. **Transparency:** Increase visibility of content at all times, including text, edits, and LLM prompts used to make edits.
-   (Many current AI tools don't reveal all these details.)
+   (Many current AI tools don’t reveal all these details.)

 2. **Flexibility:** Increase variety of operations.
    It should be easy to add new operations.